brunocodutra/metal/doc/manual.md

 about fundamental design differences between Boost.MPL and Metal, refer to
 \ref MPL.

-What are some advantages of Metal with respect to Boost.Hana? {#FAQ_Hana}
+What are some advantages of Metal with respect to Boost.Hana?
 --------------------------------------------------------------------------------
 ________________________________________________________________________________